Hololens Hero Image

 The "Portable Workspace" is actually a collection of related prototypes.
 At the core of it is the goal of proving out the "carry mode", which would later be renamed to "interactive float" or "follow me."

 Carrying an app makes it follow the user as they walk around.
 An app that's being carried can still be interacted with, even while on the move.
-On top of this idea of carry was the need for app management via some sort of App Switcher, or what we called the "Summoner."
+On top of this was the need for app management via some sort of Task View, or what we called the "Summoner."

 🎯The Goal: Reintroduce and improve Carry Mode to demonstrate its utility and build the Summoner to manage opened apps.